abhijeetnishal/URLShortener/Learn.md

 ## Application Setup

 To setup the application locally, follow these steps:

-1. Star this repo to support my work and Fork this repo to create your own copy to work from.
+1. Star and Fork this repo to create your own copy to work from.
 2. Clone the repository you forked to your local machine using:

    ```bash